nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 # Move to reference

-   - Use GitHub models globally
+   - _Use GitHub models globally_
-     This will add configuration to use the default LLM to your global `git.config` file.
+     SmartGit will add configuration to use the default LLM to your global `git.config` file.
      This will apply to all repositories on your local computer.

-   - Use GitHub models for this repository
-     This will add configuration to use the default LLM to the `git/config` file in the current repository only.
+   - _Use GitHub models for this repository_ - SmartGit will add configuration to use the default LLM to the `git/config` file in the current repository only.

-   - Configure manually.
-This will take you to the [AI Configuration](../Integration/AI.md) page showing you how to add `ai-llm` and `ai-commit-message` sections to your git configuration files.
+   - _Configure manually_ - This will take you to the [AI Configuration](../Integration/AI.md) page showing you how to add `ai-llm` and `ai-commit-message` sections to your git configuration files.

    - Disable AI configuration (selected by default) - this setting disables SmartGit AI integration.